minageorge-77/OS_Project/README.md

 • Average Waiting Time, Average Turnaround Time, and Average Response Time is also calculated.

 Scheduling Algorithm: Priority (Preemptive).
+I have explained the concept and the project in this video: https://drive.google.com/drive/folders/1ULV6P0molwIRFMAk0CBOs2HxCWVwFn7f?usp=drive_link
 Thank You..